 For the older generation and the rare yet thriving non-tech-savvy youth demographic, it is always better to visit an offline retail store instead of struggling with the nitty-gritty of the technological world.

 Virtual size charts, quality control, payment getaways, address books, and phone numbers are not the easiest to manage if you are not fluent in technology.

-So, for a significant part of the population, it is in their best interest to opt for the more convenient offline stores rather than trying to maneuver around E-Commerce.
+So, for a significant part of the population, it is in their best interest to opt for the more convenient offline stores rather than trying to manoeuvre around E-Commerce.

 7. Bargaining Possibilities

 Depending on which offline retail stores you visit, there’s a slight possibility of a bargain.
-You can get your favorite products at prices lower than the M.R.P solely because of your bargaining skills.
+You can get your favourite products at prices lower than the M.R.P. solely because of your bargaining skills.